Vegan Tortilla Soup

 - For the strips stack corn tortillas on top of each other.
 Cut pile in half.
 Cut each stack into ¼-inch thick strips, widthwise.
 Bake in the oven coated with olive oil, sea salt and lime juice for a 15 minutes until crispy.
 Rotate strips mid way.

-- To serve, spoon into bowls and top with the prepped "chicken" strip, fried tortilla strips, and top with fresh cilantro a few slices of avocado, and sour cream.
+- To serve, spoon into bowls and top with the fried tortilla strips, fresh cilantro a few slices of avocado, and sour cream.